Web Hosting Service Level Agreements

 Some SLAs measure in 24 hours or weeks, though the monthly agreement is the most common in the web hosting industry.

-An SLA may not just refer to server uptime/server downtime, it can and often refers to technical support response time as well.
+An SLA may not just refer to server uptime/server downtime; it can and often refers to technical support response time.

 Understanding a Web Hosting SLA

-It’s important that you understand your hosting service level agreement and understand exactly what it means.
+You must understand your hosting service level agreement and exactly what it means.

 Marketing Tactic or Worthwhile

-Refund from SLAMany vendors provide their customers an SLA as a guarantee, a way to make them feel better during the purchasing decision – i.e. it’s a marketing tool.
+Refund from SLAMany vendors provide their customers with an SLA as a guarantee to make them feel better during the purchasing decision – i.e.; it’s a marketing tool.

-The typical web hosting SLA compensates the customer an amount equal to the value of time their service was not provided (outage).
+The typical web hosting SLA compensates the customer for an amount equal to the time their service was not provided (outage).
 An example:

 Host Guarantee: 99.99% Uptime (no more than 4.3 minutes of downtime in 30 days)